Let's Explore Kubernetes:

 Tommy decided to use a community bakery recipe for his burger buns, whose recipe has been evolved and improved through the family for generations.

 A community bakery provides Tommy with a recipe for the burger buns.
-Tommy had little experience of baking buns, and therefore utilised the experience of others to enhance his Famous Burger product.
-Tommy has chosen to customise the burger bun by toasting the inside to add texture.
+Tommy has little experience baking buns, so he uses the experience of others and customises the bun by toasting the inside.

-A community image is a type of container image, created and shared by the open source community.
-For example, if your IT business lacks in-depth front-end expertise, you could use a community image to set up a webpage for your application, which can then be tailored to fit your brand.
+A community image is a container image created and shared by the open source community.
+For example, if your IT business lacks in-depth front-end expertise, you could use a community image to set up a webpage for your application, then tailor it to fit your brand.

 Vendor Images